EnigmaCurry/d.rymcg.tech/README.md

 ```
 Main d.rymcg.tech commands :
 cd             Enter a sub-shell and go to the d.rymcg.tech directory
 create         Create a new external project
 help           Show this help screen
 list           List all the d.rymcg.tech projects (not including external projects)
 make           Run a make command for the given d.rymcg.tech project name
+readme         Open the given d.rymcg.tech project's README.md in your browser
 ```

 You can use this script to run the make targets for any of the bundled